denko-rb/denko-piboard/README.md

 ```shell
 sudo raspi-config
 ```
-Select "Interfacing Options" from the menu and enable peripherals as needed.
-More info on each in the [Features](#features) section.
+Select "Interfacing Options" from the menu and enable as needed.
+More info in the [Features](#features) section.

 #### pigpiod